Weirdo (comics): Publication history

+Origins

+While meditating in 1980, Crumb conceived of a magazine with a lowbrow aesthetic inspired by punk zines, Mad, and men's magazines of the 1940s and 1950s.

+Contributor Kim Deitch believes that another inspiration for Weirdo was Bay Area cartoonist and zine publisher Bruce N. Duncan (often credited as "B. N. Duncan.")
+Before Weirdo came along, Duncan published a zine called The Tele Times, covering "culture and street life in Berkeley."

+In fact, said Deitch, he "first heard about Crumb’s plans to publish a new anthology from Duncan....
+'Crumb hadn’t told me about Weirdo, but he’d gotten in touch with Bruce and he definitely was one of the first people that he was buttonholing to be in the magazine.'"

+As Deitch discussed at a retrospective panel on Weirdo, he believed that:

 "Personal Confessions" era

-While meditating in 1980, Crumb conceived of a magazine with a lowbrow aesthetic inspired by punk zines, Mad, and men's magazines of the 1940s and 1950s.
 Early issues of Weirdo reflect Crumb's interests at the time – outsider art, fumetti, Church of the SubGenius-type anti-propaganda and assorted "weirdness" (in fact, Crumb provided early publicity for the Church of the SubGenius by reprinting Sub Genius Pamphlet #1 in Weirdo #1).

 Crumb's detailed cover borders for most issues of Weirdo were an homage to the 1950s humor magazine Humbug (edited by Harvey Kurtzman); Crumb claimed that the elaborate Jack Davis–Will Elder cover to the second issue of Humbug "changed his life".

 Dori Seda's first published comics work was in Weirdo #2 (Summer 1981), a strip titled "Bloods in Space".
 Her work appeared often in Weirdo through issue #24 (Winter 1988/1989), shortly after her untimely death.
 Dennis Worden's first published work appeared in issue #4 (Feb.
 1982); he was a frequent contributor to the magazine throughout its run.
 Peter Bagge sent copies of his self-published comics Comical Funnies to Crumb, who published some Bagge strips in Weirdo #8 (Summer 1983).
 Bagge contributed to many issues from that point forward, mostly illustrating "Martini Baton" stories written by Dave Carrino.

 In addition to those mentioned above, other cartoonists whose work appeared in early issues of Weirdo included Robert's brother Maxon Crumb, Robert Armstrong, Ace Backwords, Drew Friedman, Kaz, J. D. King, Spain Rodriguez, Robert Williams, Harry S. Robins (the "Professor Brainard" feature), Jeff John, Terry Boyce, and B. N. Duncan.

 The magazine's letter column, "Weirdo's Advice to the Lovelorn", was helmed by Terry Zwigoff.